 The key to a successful raise is managing momentum.
 The faster the investments come in, the more new investors will want to invest.
-Well-managed campaigns raise 30% of their total funding in the first week and 30% in the last week.
+Well-managed rounds raise 30% of their total funding in the first week and 30% in the last week.

 The most important thing you can do is to plan a big first day.
 That "pop" can spark the entire raise.

 Prepare a list of all the people who are love what you are doing.
 Do you have any friends?
 Ask them to get ready.
 Have a mailing list of customers?
 Write an authentic personal email to them.
 Is this press-worthy?
 Don't hire a PR firm – instead write personal emails to reporters who cover similar topics.

 It's also good to plan to start your fundraise when you know you'll have a bunch news-worthy updates coming out.
 Expect to sign up a key client soon?
 That'll be a great update to share with potential investors in week #2.

 Head over to our fundraising playbook for more tips.